Daniel Unal

-Daniel Unal (born 18 January 1990, in Locarno) is a Swiss former footballer of Aramean origin who played as a midfielder.
+Daniel Unal (born 18 January 1990) is a Swiss former footballer who played as a midfielder.

 Club career

 Unal played his youth football with FC Locarno and in 2005 he moved to AC Bellinzona.
 In 2006 he advanced to their first team, who at that time played in the Challenge League, the second tier of Swiss football.
 With them he made seventeen appearances, scoring one goal, in his first and only season with the team.
 He was loaned to the U21-Team of A.S.
 Roma for the 2007/08 season and was set to sign on a permanent contract, as Bellinzona and Roma had a deal for players exchanges, but, instead he signed for FC Basel.

-On 8 July 2008 Unal signed a two year contract with an option for a third year.
+On 8 July 2008 Unal signed a two-year contract with an option for a third year.
 In his first season with Basel, he played exclusively in the FC Basel U-21 team, having 20 appearances and scoring three goals.
 However he played in five test matches in the first few months of 2009, coming on each time as substitute.
 Unal joined Basel's first team in advance of their 2009–10 season under new head coach Thorsten Fink.
 After playing in seven further test games Unal played his debut with the team on 17 September 2009 in the 2009–10 UEFA Europa League group stage, also coming on as substitute, as Basel won 2–0 against A.S.
 Roma.
 Three days later, he played his Swiss Cup debut for the club in the away game on 20 September as Basel won 3–0 against SC Cham.
 He played the full 90 minutes.
 He played his domestic league debut for the club in the home game in the St. Jakob-Park on 23 September as Basel won 4–0 against St. Gallen, again coming on as substitute.